UC Davis Health is proud to have earned accolades and recognition by virtue of its medical excellence and significant health-care contributions.

 UC Davis Oncology & Hematology and Comprehensive Cancer Center is recognized by the Quality Oncology Practice Initiative (QOPI®) Certification Program, an affiliate of the American Society of Clinical Oncology (ASCO).
 The certification is specific to oncology practice at the UC Davis Comprehensive Cancer Center in meeting national guidelines for high quality oncology care.
 The QOPI® Certification Program certifies oncology practices that meet the highest quality standards for cancer care.
 UC Davis Comprehensive Cancer Center is among the first to become certified in Northern California.
 There are 286 QOPI certified practices in the US, and only 15 in California.

 Breast Imaging Center of Excellence

-The American College of Radiology highlighted the breadth and quality of the UC Davis Health System’s breast imaging services by awarding designation as a Breast Imaging Center of Excellence in 2008.
+The American College of Radiology highlighted the breadth and quality of the UC Davis Health’s breast imaging services by awarding designation as a Breast Imaging Center of Excellence in 2008.
 The title was bestowed to recognize the center's accreditation in all areas of breast imaging, including mammography, ultrasound and stereotactic biopsy.